 - A staff member replies to incident and sets status to Waiting.

 - The end-user replies to the incident to provide some additional information.
 Status is automatically set to Updated.

 - The staff member replies again to address additional information and sets status to Waiting.

 - The end-user is satisfied with response.
 At this point, the end-user can set the status to Solved from the Account - Questions page.
 Otherwise, after the time specified in the CI_HOURS configuration setting has passed, the incident automatically changes from Waiting to Solved.

 Within your business processes, you must determine when incidents should be set to which statuses (including custom statuses) and then train your agents when to use which status values when they send responses.

-For additional information, refer to the 'Add or Edit Incident Statuses' section in online documentation for the version your site is currently running.
+For additional information, refer to the 'Add or Edit Incident Statuses' section in the Online Help User Guide documentation for the version your site is currently running.
 To access Oracle B2C Service manuals and documentation online, refer to the Documentation for Oracle B2C Service Products.

 With Oracle B2C Service, there are four default answer statuses (Public, Private, Proposed, and Review) and two status types (Public and Private).
 By default, the Private, Proposed, and Review statuses are a private status type, which means they are not visible on the end-user pages.
 Only answers that are set to a status that has a public status type are eligible to be viewed from the end-user pages.

 Note: Just because an answer is assigned to a public status type does not mean it is viewable on the end-user pages.
 Answers used with privileged access are set to a public status type, but the access level may be set to a privileged level that not all users can access.
 Similarly, an answer may be assigned to a product and/or category that is not visible to the end-user pages and the answer would not display on the end-user pages.